-Maladie rénale chronique (CKD) is a progressive condition that affects millions of people worldwide. À mesure que la maladie progresse, the kidneys gradually lose their ability to function, leading to a range of complications and eventually kidney failure.
+Maladie rénale chronique (MRC) is a progressive condition that affects millions of people worldwide. À mesure que la maladie progresse, the kidneys gradually lose their ability to function, leading to a range of complications and eventually kidney failure.
 While there are treatments available to manage CKD, there is currently no cure.
 Cellules souches, cependant, offer a promising therapeutic approach for managing CKD and potentially reversing its progression.

 Stem Cells and Chronic Kidney Disease